mcschroeder/panini/benchmarks/oopsla25/README.md

 ## Subjects

+### Panini benchmark dataset

-The `subjects` folder contains the 202 ad hoc parsers for regular languages on which we evaluate the different inference approaches.
+The `subjects` folder contains the 204 ad hoc parsers for regular languages on which we evaluate the different inference approaches.
 Each parser was originally written in Python and then manually translated to C. Each parser is compilable/executable stand-alone, reading input from `stdin` or a file, and returning exit code 0 on success.

 The `subjects` folder also contains *ground truth* in the form of golden grammars.
 These describe the actual input language of each parser (i.e., all and only those inputs that the parser accepts without error).
 They are needed to compute precision and recall and to derive sample inputs required by some of the methods (Mimid and TTT).
 The golden grammars are given as both a POSIX regular expression and in the format used by *The Fuzzing Book* (Zeller et al. 2024), the latter converted from the former using the `regex` tool from our `regex-algebra` package.